Nelarius/wrenpp/README.md

 }
 ```

-Both the type of the function (in the case of `MyCos` the type is `double(double)`, for instance, and could be used instead of `decltype(MyCos)`) and the reference to the function have to be provided to `registerFunction` as tempalte arguments.
+Both the type of the function (in the case of `cos` the type is `double(double)`, for instance, and could be used instead of `decltype(cos)`) and the reference to the function have to be provided to `registerFunction` as tempalte arguments.
 As arguments, `registerFunction` needs to be provided with a boolean which is true, when the foreign method is static, false otherwise.
 Finally, the method signature is passed.

 > The free function needs to call functions like `wrenGetArgumentDouble`, `wrenGetArgumentString` to access the arguments passed to the method.
 When you register the free function, Wrenly wraps the free function and generates the appropriate `wrenGetArgument*` function calls during compile time.
 Similarly, if a function returns a value, the call to the appropriate `wrenReturn*` function is inserted at compile time.